an-ku-sh/synchronous-todo/README.md

 A To-do list app made using Flutter.

 ## Getting Started
-This is my first project in Flutter that I made while learning.
+My first Flutter App.

-This has been release on the Google PlayStore and has been downloaded in over 11 countries worldwide.
+This has been released on the Google PlayStore and has been downloaded in over 11 countries worldwide.

 Link:  https://play.google.com/store/apps/details?id=com.SynchronousPremium.synchronous